A supplier is an individual or organization that provides goods or services to the university on an ongoing or one-time basis.

 Vendor Services also performs a risk review, including confirming that the requested supplier or visitor payee is eligible to do business with Stanford and that the request and documentation conform to legal, regulatory, and policy requirements.
 This process helps to prevent fraud and noncompliance that could potentially jeopardize Stanford’s reputation and financial resources, including its eligibility for state and federal funding for research.

-Vendor Services may reach out to the Stanford requester or to the supplier directly to request additional information about documentation provided during the onboarding process.
+Vendor Services may reach out to the Stanford requester or to the payee directly to request additional information about documentation provided during the onboarding process.
 Suppliers and visitor payees should provide detailed information and complete documentation (see required documentation for each supplier or visitor category in the table above) to help avoid delays in setup.
 To receive assistance from Vendor Services regarding required documentation for suppliers or visitor payees, please submit a support request.

 The requester will receive an email notification when the supplier or visitor payee’s record setup is complete.